shubh24/shubh24.github.com/_posts/2018-04-30-Docker & ElasticSearch for Focal | Modelling Ads Personalization | Weekly Report 87.md

 Engineering took the major part of this week's work on Focal.
 Gyani set up a Docker instance to make my codebase replicatable on any dev's system.
 Learnt docker, made a couple PRs.
 Also learnt ElasticSearch, it would be the Search backend to match user queries with files.
 I was trying to get a plugin working on ES that would effectively search for similar document embeddings(obtained from Word2Vec) via cosine similarity.
 Not yet successful, more exploration to be done.

-We went a little specitcal on our idea and the vision itself.
+We went a little sceptical on our idea and the vision itself.
 Whether serving an API would be a better idea.
 Who would download 3 GBs worth of application data for a desktop app.
 I slept over them and convinced myself that these are just engineering constraints.
 The vision is still alive and kicking in my head, building a truly intelligent file system that will give me what i need when i need it.
 Now, i have to build the least sucky version of that.

 At work, i've made some initial progress on the problem of Ads Personalization.
 Data extraction is a nightmare, i've seen it in every single project.
 It took me a week to get the data in a clean format which i could feed to the model, urgh.
 I need to get more productive at work, gotta hit the gas.